sbidy/MacroMilter/README.md

 # Version 3.0 is available
 Changelog:
-  - Code cleanup and remove the multi-thread feature
+  - Code cleanup and removed the multi-thread feature
   - Add a config.ini file for the milter configuration
-  - Update to the new mraptor feature from the oletools
+  - Update to the new mraptor feature (oletools)
   - Adapt logging from mraptor
   - Remove performance logging
   - BugFix for #9 and #10